Sept 12, 2019 Update:

 – Narcotics, insecticides and live predator fish of any size.
 Stamps, stickers, drawings, illustrations or printed materials representing children in a denigrated or ridiculous way, or inciting violence.
 For further information please visit the Mexico Customs website http://www.aduanas.gob.mx

-How much should I pay for those additional goods that are not part of my luggage or the $50 exemption?
+How much should I pay for those additional goods that are not part of my luggage or the $500 flight exemption or$ 300 driving exemption?

-If you exceed the $50 exemption for less than US$3,000, you must pay duties and taxes.
+If you exceed the $500 flight exemption, or$ driving exemption (per person), you must pay duties and taxes.
 There is a flat 15% rate of duties and taxes and you must fill out the payment form intended for it, which is available at the Customs counter.

 * * * * * * *

-Are you planning on driving into Mexico with you household goods?
+Are you planning on driving into Mexico with your household goods?

 Here is our crude translation of Aduana’s current official rules for bringing in household goods using a “Menaje de Casa”.